In this article, I'll explore the 10 best JavaScript frameworks in 2024.

 React's strong community support, rich ecosystem, and widespread adoption have cemented its status as a go-to tool for web developers globally.

-And being so incredibly popular, there are lots of great React courses available to learn how to use it.
+And being so incredibly popular, there are lots of great ways to learn how to use it.
+If you're intrigued, I'd strongly recommend something like Educative's React Developer path.

 Features: